 A violation of this code section is a misdemeanor offense.4

-The crime is punishable by imprisonment in county jail (as opposed to state prison) for up to 30 days.5
+The crime is punishable by imprisonment in county jail (as opposed to state prison) for a minimum of 30 days and up to a maximum of 6 months.5

 A judge does have the authority to award a defendant with misdemeanor probation in lieu of jail time.